RocketChat/Rocket.Chat.Android/.github/CONTRIBUTING.md

 ## Coding standards

 We are following / moving to [Google Java Style](https://google.github.io/styleguide/javaguide.html).
+There's a nice IntelliJ style file for the project in `config/quality/style-guide` for code formatting.
+(Note: We'll be hosting the style guide file until it's updated in the official repo)

-There's a nice IntelliJ (and therefore Android Studio) [plugin](https://plugins.jetbrains.com/plugin/8527) for code formatting.
+We are evaluating the Google's IntelliJ (and therefore Android Studio) [plugin](https://plugins.jetbrains.com/plugin/8527) for code formatting.

 We acknowledge all the code does not meet these standards but we are working to change this over time.